 The importance of estate planning is simple.
 It helps you protect your loved ones when you pass away.

-Proper estate planning not only makes the grieving process easier, but it also protects them financially.
+Proper estate planning not only makes the grieving process easier, but it also protects your family financially.

-One of the biggest ways it does this is by protecting them from tax hits.
+One of the biggest ways it does this is by shielding them from tax hits.
 Too many heirs end up vastly overpaying in taxes on their inheritance.

-Estate planning not only educes the tax hit on heirs, but also lets you decide who these heirs are, and how much they’ll benefit from your estate.
+Estate planning not only reduces the tax hit on heirs but also lets you decide who these heirs are, and how much they’ll benefit from your estate.

 As mentioned above, planning your funeral is also a part of estate planning.
 Figure out what you want so you receive the funeral you desire.

-Finding quality life insurance which covers end-of-life fees, like funeral costs, is a great way to ensure your funeral costs are fully covered.
+Finding quality life insurance which covers end-of-life fees like funeral costs is a great way to ensure your these final expenses are fully covered.

 How Life Insurance Helps

-Some life insurance policies include a specific death benefit.
-This is a predetermined amount that goes directly to final expenses, such as funeral and burial costs.
+Some life insurance policies include a specific death benefit, the predetermined amount that goes directly to final expenses, such as funeral and burial costs.

-Other life insurance policies which don’t include specific final expenses can still be used to cover funeral costs.
+Other life insurance policies which aren’t designed specifically for final expenses can still be used to cover funeral costs.

 The amount paid out to beneficiaries can generally be used however they see fit.
 If desired, a portion of the proceeds can go towards a funeral for the deceased and similar expenses.

-It’s important to note not all benefits are paid out in the same way.
-The factor which varies the most widely is the speed at which they are paid out.
+It’s important to note not all benefits are paid out in the same way, and the factor which varies the most widely is the speed at which they are paid out.

-Some life insurance companies pay out in a lump sum, though some will pay out as a stream of income.
+Some life insurance companies payout in a lump sum, while others payout as a stream of income.

-This is why it’s so essential to research several life insurance companies before making a final decision.
+That’s why it’s essential to research several life insurance companies before making a final decision.

-Finding the best life insurance that will help cover funeral costs is the same as finding the best life insurance for any other set of priorities.
+Finding the best life insurance to help cover funeral costs looks the same as finding the best life insurance for any other set of priorities.

-Simply put, it starts with doing your research.
-Read reviews of life insurance companies that interest you and explore their websites.
+You need to start the process by doing your homework.
+Read reviews of life insurance companies that interest you and take a few moments to get quotes.